Infrastructure Engineer, Developer Tools

 We have a ton of important work to do, which is why we’re hiring!
-Our projects are of course changing all the time, but here are a few projects either that we’ve done in the past, so you can get an idea of the types of work we do.
-Technologies we use include: haproxy, nginx, consul, jenkins, datadog, statsd, kafka, rabbitmq, storm, and others.
+Our active projects change all the time, but here are a few examples of recent projects so you can get an idea of the types of work we do:

-- Plan and implement multi-region availability for our distributed job queuing infrastructure!
+- Plan and implement multi-region availability for our CI infrastructure!
 All of our systems can sustain losing machines, and making our systems even more resistant to failure is a big theme for us.
 If you like thinking about distributed systems, you might find a good home here!

 - Build fantastic code review tools!
 If you love helping developers be more effective at their jobs, we have a ton of interesting projects in this area.
 Related projects: you could help us have better reproducible builds with Bazel and build great developer environments.

 - Improve the reliability, speed and efficiency of our largest builds.
 One of the key ways to execute builds efficiently is to bake incrementality into every aspect of the build process.
 We have accomplished a significant amount in this area, but have a long way to go!
 Additionally, when an incremental test run consists of a few hundred thousand tests, a handful of bad tests which randomly fail can cause a cascade of build failures.
 Building and enhancing the system responsible for detecting these will be critical to keep Stripe scaling!